IRSND - english

 #define IRMP_TECHNICS_PROTOCOL 47 // Technics, similar to Matsushita, but 22 instead of 24 bits

-#define IRMP_PANASONIC_PROTOCOL 48 // Panasonic (Beamer), start bits similar to KASEIKYO
+#define IRMP_PANASONIC_PROTOCOL 48 // Panasonic (video projector), start bits similar to KASEIKYO

-#define IRMP_MITSU_HEAVY_PROTOCOL 49 // Mitsubishi-Heavy Aircondition, similar timing as Panasonic beamer
+#define IRMP_MITSU_HEAVY_PROTOCOL 49 // Mitsubishi heavy air conditioner, similar timing to Panasonic video projector

 #define IRMP_VINCENT_PROTOCOL 50 // Vincent